-Suzanne has been writing since she was a little kid.
-Her first stories when she was 10 years old, she loved writing and drawing cartoons and wanted to be a cartoonist when she grew up.
-Grape Ape, The Smurfs and Peanuts were an obsession and she used to write and illustrate her own comic books.
+Suzanne was born and grew up in Sydney, her family lived in the US when she was young.
+Since Suzanne was a small child she has been fascinated with words.
 From the age of five when she first encountered words, in Kindergarten on a manila folder game, she fell completely in love.
 As she grew up, Suzanne became obsessed with writing, and creating stories that would invoke empathy and allow the reader to live, breathe and feel what the characters do in an intimate emotional dance.
+Writing her first stories when she was 10 years old, Suzanne loved writing and drawing cartoons and wanted to be a cartoonist.

 During her young life Suzanne wanted to be a visual artist.
 She was always drawing and painting.
 But in the end she decided writing was her passion, so she studied journalism.
 In the following 20 years, Suzanne worked as a freelance journalist for different publications and most recently has graduated with a Master of Arts in Creative Writing in 2017.